CribberSix/pygame-markdown/README.md

 ----

 ### Internal workings
-The class's takes an md file as a list of strings (each String is one line in the md-file) and uses a three stage process to blit the contents of the markdown file onto the pygame surface.
+The class uses a three stage process to render the contents of a markdown file onto a pygame surface.
+For an overview of the implemented syntactic markdown structures, see [Markdown element implementations](#Markdown-element-implementations).

 ##### Stage 1: Parsing
 The text is restructured from physical lines to logical lines.
-Since markdown allows for continuation of a logical line after a physical linebreak, the text gets rearranged into paragraphs/"blocks" depending on the content.
+Since markdown allows for continuation of a logical line after a physical linebreak, the text gets rearranged into paragraphs/blocks depending on the content.

 ##### Stage 2: Interpreting
-Each textblock is given a tag what it contains.
+Each block is given a tag to describe its content.
 Examples are:
 - Header (h1,h2 or h3)
 - Unordered List
+- Ordered List
 - Code
 - Quote
 - Normal text